NORTHWEST TERRITORIES

 A RCMP post was established sometime prior to 1940.

-A trade post located near the mouth of the Anderson River at Wood Bay.
+A small HBC outpost located near the mouth of the Anderson River at Wood Bay.
+A subpost of Baillie Island Post.

 Fort Anderson